singularityhub/singularity-hpc/paper/paper.md

 trend.
 Although writing the recipes can be complex and beyond the ability of the scientific user, it's a fairly common practice for cluster administrators to provide a set of natively installed recipes for their users [@noauthor_undated-bt].
-The practice is so common that it's relatively easy to find repositories of lua files, a format for the popular module system LMOD [@McLay2011-wu], shared in version control (e.g., https://github.com/OSGConnect/modulefiles), or even generation of module files with well-known package managers like Spack [@noauthor_undated-ae] and EasyBuild [@noauthor_undated-dj].
+The practice is so common that it's relatively easy to find repositories of module files either for LMOD or environment modules [@McLay2011-wu], shared in version control (e.g., https://github.com/OSGConnect/modulefiles), or even generation of module files with well-known package managers like Spack [@noauthor_undated-ae] and EasyBuild [@noauthor_undated-dj].
 Using containers in this context is also not a novel idea [@noauthor_undated-rc], and has been discussed previously [@noauthor_undated-rj].
 However, the majority of these approaches and tools do not make the process of installing container modules easy.
 They either require a root user to build, writing complex recipes, or using a less-than-simple command line interface.
 The package manager approaches require relying on some subset of system software, the underlying operating system, or even making changes to the system.
 Using Singularity containers, although it requires the Singularity software, places relatively no limitation on what can be installed.
 Further, unlike traditional environment modules, a container as a module requires no other dependencies, ensuring consistency in usage and fewer conflicts.

 Whether the user is an administrator or a researcher, installing shpc is as easy as cloning the repository and using Python or pip to install in place: